mpiele/BobCryptography/README.md

 A python library that can encrypt and decrypt strings with ease.

+***NOTE: THIS LIBRARY IS MADE JUST FOR FUN AND SHOULD NOT BE USED IN REAL SECURITY RELATED PROJECTS.
+USE AT YOUR OWN RISK.***

 ## Installation

 Download the ```bobcrypt.py``` file and put it in the same folder as your project files.